Understanding Mobile Commerce and Buyers' Habits

 - Businesses that adopt omni-channel strategies achieve 91% greater year-over-year customer retention rates compared to business that don’t, according to a survey conducted by Aspect Software in 2014.

 - 15 years ago the average consumer typically used two touch-points when buying an item and only 7% regularly used more than four.
 Today consumers use an average of almost six touch-points with nearly 50% regularly using more than four.
 (Marketing Week)

 - Said to be "the emerging retail reality" by Google, the omnichannel shopper makes purchase decisions on the go

 Mobile users can do any task and complete purchases just like desktop users will, provided its presented in a usable way.
-Mobile users are a tricky crowd; if your site is not mobile friendly you will most likely lose that visitor and their business.
+Mobile users are a tricky crowd; if your site is not easy to navigate and is wonky on their screens, they'll quickly look elsewhere.